 An hour later, Tom was on a bridge that led to a part of the city he had never been to before.
-Buildings towered over busy streets while pedestrians clogged the entrances and exits to the subway.
+Buildings towered over busy streets while people clogged the entrances and exits to the subway.
 Newsies called out the headlines for the day, but Tom wasn’t interested in the news.
-He was hungry and the thought of where he would sleep that night had just entered his mind.
+He was hungry, and the thought of where he would sleep that night had just entered his mind.

 He sat on a chunk of concrete under a bridge.
 His sore feet soaked in the cool creek water while his mind wandered.
-His father had been killed in a construction accident two years earlier.
-Tom hadn’t really known his father well.
+His pa had been killed in a construction accident two years earlier.
+Tom hadn’t really known his pa very well.
 He seemed to be at work all the time.
 But Tom adored his mother.
 Tears streamed down his smooth face and dropped onto his shirt.
 He wiped his nose on his sleeve, something his mother could never keep him from doing.

 “What’re you cryin’ about?”

 A boy, a few years older than Tom, towered over him with fists on his hips and a frown on his face.